Matthew Edloe Jr. (burgess)

-Mathew Edloe or Edlowe (circa 1615-1668) was a planter and politician who served a term as burgess representing James City County in the House of Burgesses.
+Mathew Edloe or Edlowe (c.
+1615 – 1668) was a planter and politician who served a term as burgess representing James City County in the House of Burgesses.

 Early and family life

 His father, also Mathew Edloe, had emigrated to the Virginia colony in 1618, and in 1629 served as one of the burgesses representing (the short-lived) "Plantation of the College" district alongside Thomas Osborne.
 This boy was probably born to his father's first wife, for his father did not marry Alice, the widow of Luke Boyse (who had represented "The Necke of Land" district in the House of Burgesses in both 1624 and 1625), for about a decade, and they jointly submitted an account of her late husband's estate in 1629.
 The elder Mathew Edloe died before 1635.

 Career

 Upon reaching legal age (generally 21 years old), in 1637, this man patented 1200 acres in then developing and vast Charles City County.
 He also owned (probably inheriting his father's) land in James City County near the colony's capital.
 Edloe became captain and later lieutenant colonel of the James City County militia.

 James City County voters elected Edloe as one of their four representatives to the House of Burgesses in 1659, refusing to re-elect any of the previous year's four representatives (including future Speaker Henry Soane), and Edloe served a single term alongside Walter Chiles Jr. (the son of former Speaker Walter Chiles and the only one of the four to win re-election) as well as Thomas Foulke and William Whittaker.